ghaskins/riak_wiki/pages/Eventual-Consistency.md

 cluster, take down X nodes and try a combination of read and write requests to see what happens in each case.
 It's also good to keep an eye on the logs to find out when hinted handoffs occur.

+Before we dive into the failure scenarios, let's examine how a request in Riak is handled and spread across the replicas.

 ## Anatomy of a Riak Request